 The Convictional API provides supplier enablement functionality to buyers and suppilers to trade with each other via API.
 Here you will find our complete API reference, along with guides and examples to follow.
 You can also test out each endpoint within this site, you just need to provide your API key.

-Before you go on, subscribe to our Breaking Change notifications.
-Any time we plan a breaking change, we'll send you advance notice with instructions on how to upgrade.
+Before you go on, subscribe to End of Life announcements.
+Any time we plan to end support for an API version we'll send you advance notice with instructions on how to upgrade.

 Each registered user of Convictional has access to an API key.
 Provide this API key in the